bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 incrementByFive = curriedAdd(5)
 ```

 But why didn't we have to do this in Elm?
-That's because Elm, like many other functional programming languages, functions are _curried by default_.
+That's because in Elm, like many other functional programming languages, functions are _curried by default_.
 This means that all functions can easily be partially applied!
 And that's also why the type signature we saw in the first example looks like this:

 ```elm
 add : number -> number -> number